ucbrise/clipper-website/content/_index.md

 Clipper is a prediction serving system that sits between user-facing applications and a wide range of commonly used machine learning models and frameworks.

+Clipper is open-source software.
+[Check out our code on GitHub](https://github.com/ucbrise/clipper).

 ## What does Clipper do?

 * Clipper **simplifies integration of machine learning techniques** into user facing applications by providing a simple standard REST interface for prediction and feedback across a wide range of commonly used machine learning frameworks.  *Clipper makes product teams happy.*